Avril-Cui/seal-backend/assignments/AS2/updated_functional_design.md

 state:
     a set of Queues with
         an owner User
-        an itemSet set of Strings  // contains unique ids identifying items a completedQueue Number
+        an itemIdSet set of Strings  // contains unique ids identifying items a completedQueue Number
         a creationDate Date